Next launch will be in 4 March 2019

 This eCourse explores symbolic play, oral language and mark-making as the roots of print-based literacy.
 Reading and writing depend on the conceptual understandings, knowledge and dispositions that are developed as children play.
 You can participate on your own or with a small team of colleagues.

 Scroll down to see what other participants are saying about the Playful Literacy eCourse.

-Next Launch will be in September 2018
+Next launch will be in 4 March 2019

 Get on the mailing list to ensure you know when registrations for other eCourses open too.